cypr0/mac-hardening/readme.md

 1. Copy the hardening profiles you want to use onto your MAc.

-2. Open a terminal window and use the `sudo profiles -I <profile-file.mobileconfig>' command.
+2. Open a terminal window and use the `sudo profiles -I <profile-file.mobileconfig>` command.

 ## Recommended reading